CSS Complete Guide

 Understanding Positioning - The Theory

-property applied automatically with static
+position property applied automatically with static default value

-Other values include absolute
+Other values include absolute, relative, fixed, sticky(new)

 Changing the Position